sandman21dan/ev-charge-time-calculator/README.md

 - **Languages Used**: HTML, CSS, JavaScript
 - **Dependencies**: None (no external libraries or frameworks)
 - **Local Storage**: Used to retain input values across sessions, providing a better user experience.
+- **Built with ChatGPT**: This tool has 99% been built with ChatGPT and the original conversation is included in this repo.

 ## Setup